 - They don’t understand the most effective job search strategies.

 - They make one of the Four Fatal Flaws of interviewees.

 - They don’t know what they are worth so are no able to negotiate a job offer effectively.

-The best way to approach the job search is to ensure they take time to assess what really makes them tick, create powerful marketing materials, know their ‘pitch’ and how to adapt it, ensure they have powerful tangible accomplishment statements to prove that they bring value to their targeted organizations and positions.
+The best way to approach the job search is to ensure they take time to assess what makes them tick, create powerful marketing materials, know their ‘pitch’ and how to adapt it, ensure they have powerful tangible accomplishment statements to prove that they bring value to their targeted organizations and positions.

 Automation, artificial intelligence, and bots are growing in popularity and sophistication.

 The need for leadership skills, communication skills and influence will become greater as routine tasks are automated or outsourced.

 What Is One Advice You Would Give Someone Just Out of College Today?

 I would recommend that a fresh graduate take the time to explore as many industries and roles that appear of interest to them.

 Apply for internship opportunities to experience the culture within different organizations.